What is AB 685?

 - Names and occupations of workers with COVID-19.

-- Additional information requested by the local health department as part of their investigation.
+- Any additional information requested by the local health department as part of their investigation.

 How do local health departments and CDPH use this information?

-Local health departments will review information you share and work with you to reduce the risk of COVID-19 transmission in the workplace.
+Local health departments will review information you share and can work with you to address the outbreak.
+Depending on the situation, they may request additional information, share resources with you, and/or provide you with additional guidance and instruction.
+It is very important that you work closely with them and follow their direction to reduce the risk of COVID-19 transmission in the workplace.
 Local health departments will also share information about workplace COVID-19 outbreaks with CDPH.

-CDPH is required under AB 685 to share information about COVID-19 workplace outbreaks by industry on their website.
+CDPH is required under AB 685 to share information about COVID-19 workplace outbreaks by industry on its website.

 Who qualifies as a COVID-19 case?